jekhi5/jekhi5/README.md

 }
 ```

-I'm a queer nerd from Chicago, IL studying computer science on the pre-med track!
-Welcome you to my GitHub portfolio!
-Here you'll find some of my favorite projects, like my work on a SNAP Benefit compliant grocery store locator, Advent of Code, and a Chess game that I'm still working on.
+Hi!
+My name is Jacob, I'm from Chicago, and I'm studying computer science on the pre-med track.
+Welcome to my GitHub portfolio!
+Here you'll find some of my projects.

 I'm a student at Northeastern University and have co-op'ed at Wood Mackenzie as a Full-Stack Software Engineer in their Boston office and as a Clinical Assistant in the Boston Children's Hospital Emergency Department.

+I'm currently looking for a full-time software engineering position beginning after my graduation this upcoming May, 2025.
+Feel free to peruse my project or check out my [resume](https://github.com/jekhi5/MyInformation/blob/main/Jacob%20Kline.pdf).
+I'm looking forward to connecting with you!

 ## Langauges:
 - Java
-- JS/TS
+- JS/TS (React)
 - Racket
 - Lisp
-- React/HTML/CSS
+- C
 - Python
 - Swift
 -----------------------------